Your Resource for Art Information | Best Articles for Artists

 Written by Milan Art Institute | December 21, 2020

-As culture warriors in the 21st Century, we often associate ourselves with power words, like “courageous,” “determined,” “dauntless” and “transcendent.”
-While all of these words do describe us, the truth is even the most valiant artist warrior feels the effects of stress from time to time.
+As culture warriors in the 21st Century, we often associate ourselves with power words, like “courageous,” “determined,” “dauntless,” and “transcendent.”
+While all of these words do describe us, the truth is that even the most valiant artist warrior feels the effects of stress from time to time.
 This is particularly true during the Christmas and holiday season when there is so much going on.

 As it turns out, the thing that makes us brave culture warriors is also the thing that we can turn to in order to reduce stress: art making.
 More specifically, taking up some therapeutic painting and drawing activities this holiday season may be just what the doctor ordered to keep us mentally and emotionally healthy this holiday season.
 Here is the scoop on therapeutic art and some cool de-stressing painting and drawing activities to try.